charles-l/robsim/README.md

 # robsim

-Simulator for Intro to Intelligent Robots.
+Simulator for Intro to Intelligent Robotics.

 Using map:

 ![](map_screenshot.png)